STS Global Income & Growth Trust PLC Repurchases Shares - TipRanks.com

 - Take advantage of TipRanks Premium at 50% off!
 Unlock powerful investing tools, advanced data, and expert analyst insights to help you invest with confidence.

-An update from STS Global Income & Growth Trust PLC ( (GB:STS) ) is now available.
+STS Global Income & Growth Trust PLC ( (GB:STS) ) just unveiled an update.

-STS Global Income & Growth Trust PLC has repurchased 40,000 of its own ordinary shares at a price of 244.50p per share, which will be held in Treasury.
-This transaction affects the company’s share capital, resulting in a total of 175,188,185 issued shares, with 56,037,770 held in Treasury and 119,150,415 total voting rights.
-This move may influence shareholders’ calculations regarding their interest in the company, as per the FCA’s Disclosure Guidance and Transparency Rules.
+STS Global Income & Growth Trust PLC, a company involved in managing investment trusts, announced the repurchase of 95,000 of its own ordinary shares at an average price of 245.6316 pence per share, which will be held in treasury.
+This transaction adjusts the company’s share capital to 175,188,185 total issued shares, with 56,132,770 held in treasury and 119,055,415 total voting rights, impacting shareholder calculations under FCA rules.

 Spark’s Take on GB:STS Stock